 - In functionality testing, the different fields used on the website should be validated, like Textboxes, dropdowns, radio options, checkboxes, Combo box inputs, links, etc.

-- Now a day’s, most websites prefer to use CSS means Cascading Style Sheets.
-In the market, many CSS validator tools are available; one of the good tools is the W3C CSS validator which will help you to validate the CSS used in your site user test.
+- Nowadays, most websites prefer CSS, which means Cascading Style Sheets.
+Many CSS validator tools are available; one of the good tools is the W3C CSS validator, which will help you validate the CSS used in your site user test.

 This testing is very much interesting and can be helpful for SEO on your page.
 The following types of testing should be carried out for Link or URL testing: